Monica Seeley shares her top five tips for dealing with email attachments

 Attachments can make us feel stupid

-Many organisations still work with mailbox limits, which can give rise to the stressful situation when your mailbox is full, and you can neither send nor receive emails until you downsize it.
+Many organisations still work with mailbox limits, which can give rise to a stressful situation when your mailbox is full, and you can neither send nor receive emails until you downsize it.

 Then there is the scenario where you are working in an area with limited broadband speed, waiting for an important email, and everything is even slower because someone has sent you a very large attachment.
 Little wonder attachments can be the bain of people’s lives.

 Here are five top tips for working with attachments:

 1. Attach first – then write the email